eje24/hello_github_pages/README.md

-# Welcome to my static website!
+# Static website blah blah

 This is a test for Github pages!